biasedbit/BBHTTP/README.md

     > No need to delete the file if the download fails midway; hotpotato will take care of keeping everything clean.

-* A *power-dev* API when you need that extra bit control
+* A *power-dev* API when you need that extra bit of control:

     ```objc
     BBHTTPExecutor* twitterExecutor = [BBHTTPExecutor initWithId:@"twitter.com"];